phywand/thinkingPhysics/source files to repurpose/pml stash/ESLarchive/ESLP05.md

 ActivitySynopsis{03}{Design solutions}{10}{group presentations}{https://slowthinkingphysics.net/ESLActivitydesignsolutions.html}{Use the resources the children have prepared to arrange for a few groups to present their solutions to the class.
 All should have some display materials, which children might display for a few days, perhaps with a commenting system provided.}

-EEFFeedbackLink{Use the time during the presented solutions to garner intelligence and provide feedback on the students' developing understanding.}
+EEFplaceFeedbackLink{Use the time during the presented solutions to garner intelligence and provide feedback on the students' developing understanding.}

 EEFLanguageScienceLink{Reinforce students' use of language, written and diagrammatic, to refine their understanding of the behaviour of electric circuits.}

-EEFToolkitFeedbackLink{}
+EEFToolkitplaceFeedbackLink{}

 StepHeader{Teacher's thinking}